Leaving for Maui: Background

 It was a Record World Single Pick for the week ending December 8, 1979.
 The reviewer noted the smooth pop vocals and classy arrangements and drew a comparison with an early Hall & Oates.

 Airplay

 For the week ending September 8, 1979, the record was getting played on Keith James' show at CHED Edmonton, Rosalie Trombley's show at CKLW Windsor, and Don Stevens' show at CKLG Vancouver.
 It was also a chart at CKY Winnipeg.

 Chart

 The song made the Canadian Top 10, and stayed in the charts for six weeks.
+In Canada's RPM Magazine it reached #74 on the pop charts and #29 on the AC charts.

 Along with the group's other single, "The Time Is Right", "Leaving for Maui" charted again in 1981 on Toronto station, CFTR.